Quick Answer

 Recommended Contribution Priority

-401(k) up to employer match -- Free money; always capture the full match first
+- 401(k) up to employer match -- Free money; always capture the full match first

-HSA to the maximum -- The triple tax advantage makes this the most tax-efficient account available
+- HSA to the maximum -- The triple tax advantage makes this the most tax-efficient account available

-Roth IRA to the maximum -- Tax-free growth and withdrawals ($7,000 in 2026, or $8,000 if 50+)
+- Roth IRA to the maximum -- Tax-free growth and withdrawals ($7,500 in 2026, or $8,600 if 50+)

-401(k) up to the employee limit -- Max out the remaining 401(k) space ($23,500 in 2026)
+- 401(k) up to the employee limit -- Max out the remaining 401(k) space ($24,500 in 2026)

 The HSA ranks second because its triple tax benefit is unmatched.
 A dollar in your HSA is generally worth more than a dollar in any other account type when used for medical expenses.
 Even when used for non-medical expenses after 65 (taxed as ordinary income), it functions identically to a Traditional IRA -- making it a flexible account regardless of how you ultimately use the funds.

 Use our 401(k) Calculator and IRA Calculator to model your overall retirement savings strategy alongside your HSA contributions.
+For more retirement-planning tools, browse our full collection of retirement calculators.

 Frequently Asked Questions